RotemKir/SubstituteUnitTests/README.md

 });
 ```

-If you don't want to use the default mocks that are generated, you can set your oen values:
+If you don't want to use the default mocks that are generated, you can set your own values:
 ```c#
 var myDependencyA = new DependencyA();
 var myDependencyB = Substitute.For<IDependencyB>();